mduchoslav/Evomics_Intro_to_R/CESKY_KRUMLOV.md

 What is the expected repeat content?

 Exciting!
-You have done a kmer count and analyses of a complete PacBio dataset! <3 #StayCalmAndCountKmers
+You have done a kmer count and analyses of a complete PacBio dataset! &hearts; #StayCalmAndCountKmers

 ## 4. Genome assembly with Hifiasm